diegoherranz/RPiCM-LAN-DT/README.md

     $ git clone https://github.com/diegoherranz/RPiCM-LAN-DT
     $ cd RPiCM-LAN-DT
     $ sudo make install
 And reboot.
-Firmware will take care of LAN reset line.
+Firmware will take care of LAN reset line from now on.

 If **not on the raspberry Pi:**